JaleesMoeen/Amazon_Data_Visualizations/README.md

 As a global e-commerce giant and digital services provider, Amazon complements the tech experiences offered by both Samsung and iPhone.Together, the dynamic trio of Samsung, iPhone, and Amazon creates a seamless, interconnected digital experience.
 From the latest smartphones to smart home integration and effortless online shopping, this collaboration defines the modern intersection of technology and convenience.

+"Amazon_Web_Scrapping_Data_Visualizations," integrates web scraping, ETL processes, and data visualizations using Beautiful Soup, Plotly.js, and Flask.
+The exploration focuses on Amazon, Apple, and Samsung products, offering insights into pricing, star ratings, and global ratings, presented through interactive charts and a dynamic dashboard.

 ![Alt text](images/2_amazon_logo.png)